kathleenfwang/StudioGhibliMovieList/README.md

 ### Functionality:

 - Uses async Fetch function to make API calls to Studio Ghibli's Official [API](https://ghibliapi.herokuapp.com/)
+- Movies are sorted by highest score based on retrieved Rottom Tomatoes score
 - Description contains a toggle "Read More" button based on a set word limit for each description
 - Features check marks for users to track which films they've seen